ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 Step 1.
 Join read pairs ........................................

-First, join your forward and reverse reads into a single sequence spanning the entire fragment you amplified.
+First, join the forward and reverse reads into a single sequence spanning the entire target region.
-This joining is based on the overlap between your forward and reverse reads.
+This joining is based on the overlap between the forward and reverse reads.

 Lets first do some math:

 .. admonition:: Question 3

    | a.
 What is the length of your trimmed forward and reverse reads?
-(Tip: check out the length of the primer sequences used in the `qiime cutadapt trim-paired` command)
+(Tip: check out the length of the primer sequences used in the ``qiime cutadapt trim-paired`` command)
    | b.
 What is the length of the fragment that was sequenced?
-(Tip: the primers you used were 515F-926R)
+(Tip: the primers that were used were 515F-926R)
    | c.
-What was the length of the adapter trimmed fragment?
+What was the length of the primer trimmed fragment (i.e. target region)?
    | d.
-Given the above, how much overlap do you have between your forward and reverse reads?
+Given the above, how much overlap do we have between your forward and reverse reads?
    | e.
 Can you confirm the numbers in question a-b by viewing the appropriate vizualisations?

 Now that you have checked whether there is enough overlap to reliably join your forward and reverse reads, lets do the joining.